 Note: The Department of Veterans Affairs does not put a cap on how much a person can borrow.
 That’s up to the mortgage lender.
 But the Department does limit the amount of liability they can assume, which usually affects the amount of money a bank or mortgage lender will lend to you.
 So the VA loan limits for Texas represent “the amount a qualified Veteran with full entitlement may be able to borrow without making a downpayment,” according to the official website.

-The 2018 FHA loan limits for Texas are a bit more complicated.
+The 2019 FHA loan limits for Texas are a bit more complicated.
 Unlike the conforming and VA categories above, there is no single FHA lending cap that applies to the entire state.
 Instead, these caps vary from one county to the next.
-For most of the state, the 2017 FHA lending limit is $294,515 for a single-family home.
-But the caps are higher in counties with higher home prices, including most metro areas like Austin, Dallas and Houston.
-Use the link above to find FHA loan limits for all Texas counties in 2018.

 Disclaimers: We strive for complete accuracy on this website, but there is always a chance that human and/or data-based errors may have occurred during the creation of this page.
-We encourage you to visit the official sources for 2017 Texas loan limits.
+We encourage you to visit the official sources for 2019 conventional conforming loan limits in Texas.
 You can find the maximum conforming amounts on the FHFA.gov website.
 The FHA limits can be found on HUD.gov.
 The information above is deemed reliable but not guaranteed.